Bilberry

 Side Effects and Cautions

-• Bilberry fruit is generally considered safe for consumption.
-However, high doses of bilberry leaves or leaf extracts may pose safety concerns due to potential toxic side effects.
+Bilberry fruit is generally considered safe for consumption in moderate amounts.
+However, potential side effects may arise from high doses of bilberry leaves or leaf extracts, which may pose safety concerns due to potential toxic effects.

-• It is important to inform healthcare providers about any complementary and alternative practices to ensure coordinated and safe care.
+- It is important to inform healthcare providers about any complementary and alternative practices, including the use of bilberry, to ensure coordinated and safe care.

 Resources